Ind-Mali/Java101/README.md

 - We take the number which want to check.
 - The app return the **nearest number smaller** than the entered number and the **nearest number greater** than the entered number.

+12. ## Letter.java
+- This application returns that do letters from stars.
+- There are forEach and for loops.